snackCake/docs/Broadleaf-Concepts/Pricing/Tax/_index.md

 # Tax

 Broadleaf Commerce can be configured for tax calculation in a number of ways.
 You can use the simple tax provider or  create your own custom tax provider.
+No tax provider is hooked up out of the box, but it is pretty trivial to hook one up yourself.

 ## Tax Service